-Is your water heater in need of replacing?
-Strand Brothers Service Experts is here with a couple indicators to look for when determining whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Strand Brothers Service Experts is here with a couple signs to look for when deciding whether it’s time to invest in a new water heating system.

-If your water heater has standard maintenance, you can expect it to last around ten years, depending on how many people live in the home.
-When your water heater reaches 10 years, it’s usually time to seriously think about replacement, especially before a leak causes any damage.
+If your water heater has routine maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
+When your water heater reaches 10 years, it’s usually time to seriously consider replacement, especially before a leak causes any damage.

-If the water from your water heater (hot side pipes) is streaming out rusty, it could be an indicator that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is coming out rusty, it could be an indicator that your water heater is rusting on the inside.
 This could create a leak, not to mention impure water.
-Call an expert plumber to have them check if your water heater system is getting ready to breakdown.
+Call an expert plumber to have them see if your water heater system is getting ready to breakdown.

-Thundering or banging sounds coming from your water heater can be a sign that sediment has built up on the base of the tank.
+Thundering or thumping sounds coming from your water heater can be an indicator that sediment has built up on the bottom of the tank.
 This means your equipment will be less efficient and will require more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.
+It also means that the extra time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.